Kalhara-JA/retail-os-v1/ENVIRONMENT_SETUP.md

    - Enable Vercel Blob storage
    - Deploy the application

+## Upgrading to Pro Plan

+If you need to handle larger files or have higher performance requirements:

+1. **Upgrade Vercel Plan**: Change from Hobby to Pro plan
+2. **Update Configuration**:
+   - Increase memory limit to 3008MB in `vercel.json`
+   - Increase file size limit to 50MB
+   - Extend function timeout if needed

 ## Security Notes

 - Never commit `.env.local` to version control
 - Use strong, unique secrets for `PAYLOAD_SECRET`
 - Keep `BLOB_READ_WRITE_TOKEN` secure
 - Use app passwords for SMTP authentication

+## Performance Tips for Hobby Plan

+1. **Optimize Images**: Use WebP format and compress before upload
+2. **Limit File Sizes**: Keep files under 5MB for best reliability
+3. **Use CDN**: Vercel Blob storage provides CDN benefits
+4. **Monitor Usage**: Keep track of function execution times and memory usage